andykallian/pvsneslib/Sprites.md

 		WaitForVBlank();
 	}
 ```

+## Rendering the sprites on screen

+PVSnesLib includes a Vertical Blank Interrupt Service Routine (VBlank ISR or NMI ISR).

+THis routine will do some actions at the start of the Vertical Blanking Period when VBlank interrupts are enabled.
+One of the actions is to transfer oamMemory to the PPU OAM on non **lag-frames**.

+**Lag-frames** are determined by the **vblank_flag** variable, which is set on WaitForVBlank() and cleared in the VBlank ISR.

 **That's all for sprite tutorial, you are now able to move objects on SNES screen !** LOL